zeldaret/oot-gc/README.md

 ### Requirements

-You will need the following packages:
+You will need the following dependencies:
 * build-essential
 * git
 * python3
+* 32-bits wine
+* clang-format (optional)

+If not installed by default, you will also need:
+* wget
-* wine32
+* unzip

+### Ubuntu/Debian

 In order to install the 32-bits version of Wine, you will need to run: